rahul-singh2021/python_programs/README.md

 The goal of this repository is to provide a valuable resource for both beginners and experienced Python developers alike.
 Whether you are just starting your coding journey or looking to enhance your skills, you will find a wide range of programs that cover different topics and areas of interest.

-# 1: Stack Plot Example
+# 1: pie chart Example

 This is a simple Python program that demonstrates the use of stack plots using Matplotlib library.
 It shows the distribution of activities (sleeping, eating, working, and playing) over a period of five days.